hungbk99/SVA_GEN/README.md

 # SVA_GEN
-An SVA generator from SVA file using Cshell
+An SVA generator from CSV file using Cshell
 * Keyword: ignore, special, start, stop, _num, _end.
 * For ignoring an property: add ignore keyword in the first column of that assertions.
 * For unique property: add special keyword in the first column of that assertions. (not required)